devmahesh-5/Room-Bazar/Backend/notes.md

 - **Message:** `favorite.status`

 # In react in frontEnd, i use the useEffect with sending get request for fetching count and display at notifications menu and when notification is clicked,make get request first and then patch req to update isread?

+# in Refund.controllers.js and on payment.controllers.js, watch out for payment EndPoints